GCBallesteros/quaternions/docs/dsl/overview.md

 Most places that expect a point can either take the name of one that has been previously defined or a `[number, number, number]`.
-Similarly there is special rules for arguments that expect a vector.
+Similarly there are special rules for arguments that expect a vector.
 Most of the time one of the following 3 will be valid:

 1. A 3-element array representing the target vector.